Best Apps and Digital Tools to Help You as a Caregiver

 Medication management is complex, particularly for caregivers who have no formal medical training and for loved ones who may have more than one condition that can cause dangerous or even fatal interactions, side effects and more.

-MedCoach costs $4 a month unless you have a Jitterbug smartphone or Jitterbug flip phone.
-This service, via GreatCall, sends medication reminder messages to your phone and can connect you to your local pharmacy for refills.
+MedCoach is a service, via GreatCall, that sends medication reminder messages to your phone and can connect you to your local pharmacy for refills.

 Even if you’re good at asking others for help or delegating tasks, it can be a challenge keeping everyone on the same page and all the appointments and care tasks in one place.
 The “Care Calendar” by Lotsa Helping Hands is a great option, as are calendar programs tied to automated email/phone reminders, like Google, Outlook, or Apple.
 All are free.